peterwittek/somoclu/src/Python/README.rst

 Somoclu - Python Interface
 ================================

 Somoclu is a massively parallel implementation of self-organizing maps.
-It relies on OpenMP for multicore execution, MPI for distributing the workload, and it can be accelerated by CUDA.
-A sparse kernel is also included, which is useful for training maps on vector spaces generated in text mining processes.
+It relies on OpenMP for multicore execution and it can be accelerated by CUDA.
 The topology of map is either planar or toroid, the grid is rectangular or hexagonal.
 Currently a subset of the command line version is supported with this Python module.

 Key features of the Python interface: